 The most preferred way to fix these very large sinkholes is similar to the method that is outlined above to fix smaller sinkholes, called the graded-filter technique, where there are layers of boulders, smaller rocks, and then gravel that are placed into the hole.
 The advantage of this technique is that it fills the hole while allowing for water drainage.

-However, if the sinkholes are caused by older and decaying infrastructure, such as a leaky sewage system in your city, more sinkholes are likely to develop until such problems are fixed.
+However, if the sinkholes are caused by older and decaying infrastructure, such as a leaky sewage system in urban areas, more sinkholes are likely to develop until such problems are fixed.
 This is especially the case if you live in a geographic area that is already vulnerable to sinkholes.

-Fortunately, the dramatic cover-collapse type of large sinkholes that instantly swallow up buildings and cars are fairly rare³.
+Fortunately, the dramatic cover-collapse type of large sinkholes that instantly swallow up buildings and cars are fairly rare.